-- Development of skills related to teamwork, task planning and organisation, report preparation, and giving effective presentations; - Experiential learning putting into practice concepts and theory from areas such as valuation, portfolio management, risk management and corporate finance; - Enhancing employability and employment opportunities employers are increasingly looking to employ students with demonstrated experience and skills developed in extracurricular activities.
-This activity will provide some students with direct access to potential employers;
+- Development of skills related to teamwork, task planning and organisation, report • preparation, and giving effective presentations; - Experiential learning putting into practice concepts and theory from areas such as valuation, portfolio management, risk management and corporate finance; - Enhancing employability and employment opportunities employers are increasingly looking to employ students with demonstrated experience and skills developed in extracurricular activities.
+This activity will provide some students with direct access to potential employers.
+A number of past students have reported that involvement in SMIF has significantly assisted them with obtaining employment, in the investment management industry, before or after graduation;

-Experience managing real money - the winning team will have direct management of a portfolio of a real portfolio for a period of half a year and be members of the SMIF investment committee;
+• Experience managing real money - the winning team will have direct management of a portfolio of a real portfolio for a period of half a year and be members of the SMIF investment committee.
+This may also include meetings with listed company executives, investment analysts and portfolio managers.